still-js/stilljs-site/docs/components-communication.md

 ### 1. Parent to child change Subscription using Proxy (Pub/Sub)

-State Subscription is a way for one Component to listen to another component State changes by subcribing to it. follow the example:
+State Subscription is a way for one Component to listen to another component State changes by subcribing to it.
+The <b>`route.map.js`</b> file contains the mapping on where every component resides. follow the example:

 === "BiddingDisplay.js"
 	```js title="This is the parent component" hl_lines="8-9 12-16 24-29" linenums="1"